Saquib-Hazari/ikea-datawarehouse/readme.md

 ## About Me

 Hi there!
-I'm a data science professional with a background in aeronautical engineering, now transitioning into marketing analytics.
+I'm Saquib Hazari.
 With a strong foundation in analytical thinking and data-driven decision-making, I've worked on a range of data science projects, including predictive modeling, ETL pipelines, and data warehousing.

 Currently, I focus on: